WeareJH/ac-ticket-templates/templates/feature.md

 ### Scope

-Description of scope and links to scope document
+Description of scope and links to scope document.
+- What admin functionality is required?
+- What frontend functionality is required?
+- What API's do we need to connect to?

 ### Functional / Technical Specification